-Today on March 7th 161, Marcus Aurelius was proclaimed the joint sixteenth Emperor of Rome alongside his adopted step-brother Verus.
+Today on March 7, 161, Marcus Aurelius was proclaimed the joint sixteenth Emperor of Rome alongside his adopted stepbrother Verus.

-Marcus Aurelius Antoninus Augustus, also known as the Philosopher King, reigned as emperor for almost twenty years.
-As a young boy, Emperor Hadrian and others noticed his dedicated and hard-working nature.
-Hadrian arranged for Marcus to become the adopted son of his successor, Titus Antonius.
-He worked alongside Antonius and learned the ways of good government, military command, and public affairs.
-Marcus also developed a strong interest in philosophy and law.
-He was particularly interested in Stoicism, a brand of philosophy that emphasizes fate, reason and self-restraint.
-Upon the death of Antonius, Marcus insisted he co-rule with his step brother, Verus, who died eight years later.
+Marcus Aurelius Antoninus Augustus, nicknamed the Philosopher King, reigned as emperor for almost twenty years.
+As a young boy, Emperor Hadrian and others noticed his intellectual and hard-working nature.
+Hadrian arranged for Marcus Aurelius to become the adopted son of his successor, Titus Antonius.
+As a young man, he worked alongside Antonius to learn the ways of good government, military command, and public affairs.
+He would eventually marry the emperor’s daughter Faustina — a woman who was his legal step sister.
+The imperial couple had many children, together with Commodus and Lucilla being the most famous.
+Marcus Aurelius developed a keen interest in the fields of philosophy and law.
+He was particularly interested in Stoicism, a brand of philosophy that emphasizes fate, reason, and self-restraint.

-In 177, he named his son Commodus as his co-ruler and then died four years later.
-In the movie ‘Gladiator’, Aurelius was suffocated to death by Commodus.
-While impossible to confirm, many historians believe Commodus did indeed murder his aging father.
-He was certainly a drastic departure from his intellectual father, and would go down as one of the worst emperors in history.
-Commodus had little interest in war and quickly ended his father’s dreams of conquering Germania.
-Marcus is not remembered for his military conquests, but rather his rational approach to governing.
+In 177, Marcus Aurelius named his son Commodus as his co-ruler.
+Four years later, the emperor suddenly died under mysterious circumstances.
+In the movie Gladiator, Commodus was indeed depicted suffocating his elderly father.
+While impossible to confirm, many historians believe he likely committed the treasonous act.
+Commodus certainly a drastic departure from the previous emperors.
+He would go down as one of the worst emperors in Roman history.
+With little interest in war, he quickly ended his father’s military campaigns along with his aspirations for conquering Germania.
+Marcus Aurelius is not generally remembered for his military conquests but rather his rational approach to governing.
 His philosophical contributions and guide to self-improvement were published in a series known as The Meditations.